Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | Asian Development Bank

-We are drastically off track from limiting global warming to 1.5°C. Emissions need to already be decreasing and by 2030 need to be cut in half in order to achieve this goal.
+We are drastically off track from limiting global warming to 1.5°C. Emissions need to already be decreasing, and by 2030 need to be cut in half in order to achieve this goal.
 The current pace and scale of climate action is entirely insufficient to address climate change.
 Extreme weather events are already significantly more frequent and intense.
-There is no region on Earth unaffected.
+No region on Earth is unaffected.

-Goal 13 also fails to specify quantifiable targets for emission reductions or any time frames to work towards.
-This contrasts with the scientific recommendations of the Intergovernmental Panel on Climate Change, which recommend a drastic reduction in greenhouse gas emissions by 2030 and net-zero emissions by 2050.
-Without specific and monitored targets governments and industry will continue with impunity and the energy transition becomes impossible.
+Goal 13 also fails to specify quantifiable targets for emission reductions or time frames to work towards.
+This contrasts with the scientific recommendations of the Intergovernmental Panel on Climate Change (IPCC), which advocate for a drastic reduction in greenhouse gas emissions by 2030 and net-zero emissions by 2050.
+Without specific and monitored targets, governments and industry will continue with impunity and the energy transition becomes impossible.

-It is important to stress that the SDGs are interconnected in their nature.
+The SDGs are interconnected in their nature.
 One cannot succeed without the other.
 Failure to meet Climate Action targets has negative implications for the Clean Water goals, Sustainable Cities, Life Below Water, Life on Land, Reduced Inequalities, Clean Energy, Hunger, Responsible Consumption, and Peace.
-The implementation of climate protection measures therefore requires a holistic view, and coordination with other development goals.
+The implementation of climate protection measures therefore requires a holistic view, and coordination with the other development goals.

 Infographic on the hidden economy in Europe.
 There is a bar chart on the left showing mony lost due to fraud and tax evasion, and a pie chart on the right showing the EU shadow economy